 - A 15 November 1791 deed of Philip Wells of Laurens County to Edward Arnold Jr. of Spartanburg County for 200 acres on the north side of the Enoree states that the land bordered William Lindsey and a gristmill, and that Arnold was then living on the land.
 Note that a 28 October 1809 deed of John Tate to Daniel McKie, both of Spartanburg County, says that the land Tate was selling to McKie was on both sides of Arnold’s Creek of the Enoree, bordering William Lindsey among others.

-I have not been able to locate Arnold’s Creek in gazetteers or on maps of Spartanburg County.
-Robert Mills’ 1825 map of Spartanburg District shows a small unnamed creek running into the Enoree River at McKee’s Mill not far southeast of Woodruff a few miles south of Jamey’s Creek.
+Robert Mills’ 1825 map of Spartanburg District shows a small unnamed creek running into the Enoree River at McKee’s Mill not far southeast of Woodruff a few miles south of Jamey’s Creek, and I have wondered if this is Arnold’s Creek.
+Topographic maps of the area, however, show a creek named Arnold Creek running south to join the Enoree a few miles west of Woodruff just upstream from Wofford’s Shoals.
 My reading of the 1791 and 1809 deeds is that the land Wells sold Arnold in 1791 bordered the tract William Lindsey had originally patented in 1768 in what became Spartanburg County, and which he sold to Jacob Pennington in 1772.
 I wonder if, when the 1791 deed speaks of William Lindsey’s land, it’s referring to the tract on the north side of the Enoree that William had originally owned.

 We’ll see when we look at records pertaining to William Sr.’s son Dennis that it appears he may have had a son Isaac Lindsey who married Mary, a daughter of the John Tate who sold the land on Arnold’s Creek bordering William Lindsey in 1809.
 Spartanburg court minutes and legal judgments indicate that in 1802, there was litigation between Daniel McKie and Edward Arnold, involving John Tate.
 The litigation involved a promissory note of Arnold had made to Tate that had come into the hands of McKie.
 Arnold had not made good on his debt, and court found in favor of McKie.